Digital tech enables virtual clinical trials

 - Online trials simplify and speed up the process, cutting it from a year to a month in some cases.

 - Most pharma majors have opted for online clinical trials.
-No looking back now that virtual clinical trials have become the first resort.
+Virtual clinical trials have now become the first resort.